moodle/devdocs/docs/guides/javascript/reactive/index.md

 <Since versions={[ 4.0 ]} />

 Third-party plugin developers are free to use any framework they want to implement reactive interfaces like React, Angular or Vue.
-However, for now Moodle does not provide any of them and all core developments are framework independant.
+However, for now Moodle does not provide any of them and all core developments are framework independent.

 Nevertheless, in terms of reusability, maintainability and user experience the advantages of having a reactive UI are undeniable.
 For this reason Moodle has an adhoc reactive library that can be used to implement small reactive applications on any Moodle page.